danielcregg/dc-labs/shopping-cart-lab.md

 **Prerequisites:**

-* A Virtual Machine running a LAMP stack.
+* A Virtual Machine (VM) running a LAMP stack.
 * Basic understanding of command-line interfaces.
+* A VS Code and Tunnelling extension installed on your VM.

 **Procedure**